What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Introduction

 \section{Introduction}

-Visual generative models, such as diffusion models \citep{kingma2021variational,nichol2021diffusion,yang2023diffusion} and generative transformers \citep{wang2022git,kim2023magvit,hudson2021generative} can generate high-fidelity images and videos \citep{villegas2022phenaki,ho2022vdm,karras2020stylegan}, especially when trained on large amounts of data.
-However, are these models able to achieve robust \emph{compositional generalization} or are they simply ``interpolating from their training data?''
+Visual generative models, such as diffusion models \citep{kingma2021variational,nichol2021diffusion,yang2023diffusion} and generative transformers \citep{wang2022git,kim2023magvit,hudson2021generative}, can generate high-fidelity images and videos \citep{villegas2022phenaki,ho2022vdm,karras2020stylegan}, especially when trained on large amounts of data.
+However, are these models capable of robust \emph{compositional generalization} or are they merely ``interpolating their training data?'
 That is, can they systematically decompose the observed data into its underlying causal factors or ``concepts'' (e.g., objects, attributes) and synthesize novel combinations not seen during training \citep{zhao2022toward,wiedemer2023principles, favero2025compositional}?

 Despite significant progress in generative modeling, compositional generalization in current models remains inconsistent.
 While some studies report successes on targeted compositional tasks \citep{wiedemer2025clip,gaudi2025coind}, others reveal notable limitations, particularly when trying to generate complex scenes or novel combinations of known elements \citep{an2023context,keysers2019measuring}.
-A representative example is shown in \cref{fig:celeba_teaser}: when we trained two types of state-of-the-art generative models---DiT \citep{peebles2023dit} and MaskGIT \citep{chang2022maskgit}---on images of, say, ``non-smiling, women with blonde hair'' and ``smiling men with black hair'', and then conditioned them to generate a ``non-smiling man with blonde hair''---a novel combination of known factors---one model can do so (DiT) while the other struggles to do so (MaskGIT).
-This contrast raises a central question:
+Due to a lack of principled evidence regarding what drives generalization, the field operates under a state of architectural dualism: significant resources are currently partitioned between continuous diffusion \citep{google_veo3_2025, labs2025flux} and discrete masked modeling \citep{liuinfinitystar, wang2024emu3, bruce2024genie} families, a paradigm that has been bolstered by the scaling successes of discrete Large Language Models (LLMs).
+Yet, the debate over which representation is inherently ``better'' remains open, largely because benchmarks overwhelmingly prioritize visual fidelity over controlled, out-of-distribution (OOD) generalization.

-In this work, we dissect modern visual generative models into three key components: (i) \emph{Tokenizer}, which defines the representation space; (ii) \emph{Generative model}, which generates samples in the tokenizer defined space guided by the conditioning signal, and (iii) \emph{Conditioning signal}, which specifies the compositional factors to be generated.
-This dissection lays the ground for the following central research questions:
+\cref{fig:celeba_teaser} illustrates a striking difference between visual generative model families.
+Although both models are trained on a subset of compositions (i.e., ``non-smiling, women with blonde hair'' and ``smiling men with black hair''), a \emph{continuous} DiT \citep{peebles2023dit} generates a well-looking ``non-smiling man with blonde hair'', whereas a \emph{discrete} MaskGIT \citep{chang2022maskgit} produces a severely distorted image.
+This brings us to our core research question: